 Texas Sterling Construction, a subsidiary of Sterling Construction, was the only publicly-traded company awarded a prototype.
 According to a report released by a collection of advocacy groups, including Partnership for Working Families and the Center for Popular Democracy, Sterling’s stocks rose by 65 percent after the announcement was made that they were awarded a prototype contract.

 Two of these companies have experience in the construction of prisons and detention centers:

 - W.G.
-Yates & Sons Construction, a privately-owned company, has built a 380-bed patrol station in Eagle Pass, Texas, county jails in Bandera County and Lubbock County, a juvenile detention center in Jackson, Mississippi, a 356-bed detention center in Cameron County, and a 1,500-bed federal prison in Aliceville, Alabama.
+Yates & Sons Construction, a privately-owned company, has built a 380-bed patrol station in Eagle Pass, Texas; county jails in Bandera County and Lubbock County in Texas; a juvenile detention center in Jackson, Mississippi; a 356-bed detention center in Cameron County, Texas; and a 1,500-bed federal prison in Aliceville, Alabama.

-- Caddell Construction, a privately-owned company, has previously built the Jackson County Adult Detention Center and Escambia County Correctional Facility.
+- Caddell Construction, a privately-owned company, built the Jackson County Adult Detention Center and Escambia County Correctional Facility.

 ELTA North America is a subsidiary of IAI Israel Aerospace Industries, one of Israel’s largest weapon manufacturers, owned by the Israeli government.
 The company produces a myriad of weapon systems, including robotic warfare systems, armed aerial and land drones for border control, surveillance and cyber warfare equipment.